 If a dog keeps licking himself excessively, it may mean that the dog is suffering from some underlying physical or emotional problems.

 For this reason, it is important for dog parents to understand some of the possible causes of excessive licking in dogs.

-Understanding the possible causes of excessive licking in dogs is therefore important.
-As you will see, there are numerous possible reasons.
-If you cannot identify the cause of your dog's excessive licking, it is advisable to take her to a vet for a check-up.
+If you cannot figure out why your dog keeps licking himself, it may be a good idea to take him to a vet for a check-up.
 Only by properly identifying and tackling the underlying cause can we stop our dog from licking, chewing, and scratching himself excessively.

 If your dog is constantly licking herself, check to see if she has any skin problems caused by:

 If your dog starts licking after being exposed to some sort of allergens, such as antibiotics for the skin, chemicals, cigarette smoke, pollen, food (yes - don't forget that dogs may also become allergic to their food), etc., then chances are she licks herself raw because the allergen is causing itch and discomfort to her skin.

 One way for the dog to alleviate the itchy feeling is by licking, skin chewing, and scratching.
 If your dog is licking and scratching persistently, check to see if she has fleas.